Rebecca Loos: Personal life

+As her father was a Dutch diplomat, Loos is a Dutch citizen.

-Loos met her future husband, Norwegian doctor Sven Christjar Skaiaa, while she was filming 71 Graden Noord.
-After becoming pregnant, she relocated to Norway in 2009, and has only made occasional media appearances since then.
-Loos has stated on her official website that she is now a mother of two sons and works as a yoga teacher and massage therapist.
+She met her future husband, Norwegian doctor Sven Christjar Skaiaa, while she was filming 71 Graden Noord.
+After becoming pregnant, she relocated to Norway in 2009 and has only made occasional media appearances since then.
+Loos has stated on her official website that she is mother to two sons.